Automatic Soap Dispensers for AEC Projects: Brand, Performance & TCO

 Touch and go soap dispensers are now a standard installation needed for a commercial restroom.
 They reduce the touch points and minimize the risk of contamination associated with the traditional soap pump.

-- Mechanical / plumbing – power feeds, rough-ins, and compatibility with basin & faucet layout
+Power feeds, rough-ins, and compatibility with basin & faucet layout.

-- Operations & maintenance – refill frequency, access panels, failure rates and spare parts
+Refill frequency, access panels, failure rates and spare parts.

-- Interior design – visibility, finish coordination and perceived quality of the restroom
+Visibility, finish coordination and perceived quality of the restroom.

 Brand Landscape: From Premium Systems to Budget Units